EdgeCaseBerg/sn/ch1.md

 else", he paused in his step and leaned back into the frame of the door.
 "Rent's not due until the end of week anyway, why're you on my case about it?"

+Clark had turned to face him, his hands clasping a large sub leaking vinegar and an italian-looking assortment of meats and greens.
+His corn colored hair was shaggy and hung down just past his chin.
+Mouth slowly chewing away at the large bite he had just taken from his sandwich.
+Remy stood, waiting for him to finish his mouthful.